 3. withdraws the request for Informal Hearing in writing or on the record at the hearing.

 (f) Decisions.
 If the denial was issued at reauthorization, or if child care financial assistance was terminated, EEC's Hearing Officer shall issue the written decision in accordance with M.G.L. c.
-30A, § 11(8) within 60 days of conducting the Informal Hearing or as soon as administratively feasible.
+30A, § 11(8) within 60 days of EEC's receipt of the request for an Informal Hearing.
 If the denial was issued at an initial authorization, EEC's Hearing Officer shall issue a written decision in accordance with M.G.L. c.
-30A, § 11(8) within 60 days of conducting the Informal Hearing.
+30A, § 11(8) within 60 days of EEC's receipt of the request for an Informal Hearing.

 (g) Judicial Review and Finality of Decision.
 The decision of EEC's Hearing Officer following an Informal Hearing shall be the final agency decision for purposes of judicial review under M.G.L. c.
 30A.